amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 ## Adding interactivity: Dynamic ordering of photos
 By default, the Unsplash API returns the most popular photos.
 We want the user to be able to change the order to show the most recent photos first.

 Here, the question arises whether we should resort to client-side data fetching so that we can implement this feature with `useState`.
-However, that would require us to move all of our components to the client side, resulting in a bloated bundle.
+However, that would require us to move all of our components to the client side, resulting in an increased bundle size.

 Do we have an alternative?
 Yes.
 And it’s a capability that has been around on the web for ages: [search parameters](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) (sometimes referred to as *query parameters*).
 What makes search parameters a great option for our use case is that they can be read on the server side.